Check out the latest news about "Tales of the American" and the Arts District community.

 A few years ago, Gleason began publishing Coagula as a digital-only journal.
 Now it is now in print once again, and available all over the country.

 Gleason also runs a Chinatown gallery, Coagula Guratorial, on Chung King Road.

 In two recent articles, Los Angeles Times writer Carolina A. Miranda reminds Angelenos that there were artists, galleries and others in the Arts District before it was called the Arts District.

 Stephen Seemayer, artist, filmmaker: "It was very bleak.
 There wasn’t crack yet.
 There wasn’t AIDS.
 But there was a sense of desolation.
 It was so desolate that even the cops didn’t really want to deal with you.
 I was 3 to 4 blocks away from the Newton Division and it’s famous in the LAPD.
 They were called the 'Shootin’ Newton.'
 I was like 22 at the time.
 I would be there at my studio and they’d see me out of my car and they’d roust me and said, 'What are you doing in this neighborhood?'
 And I’d say, 'I live here.'
 And they’d say, 'Get out!'"

-In September, filmmakers Pamela Wilson and Stephen Seemayer were interviewed by punk rock legend Girl George for her radio blog.
+Early in the production stage, filmmakers Pamela Wilson and Stephen Seemayer were interviewed by punk rock legend Girl George for her radio blog.

 Tales of the American